Meal prepping for the week

 You can prepare your work lunches on Sunday afternoon, and go confidently into the week knowing you have lunch sorted for every day.
 Or, if you prefer food to be fresher, just prepare three lunches on Sunday and spend a little time on Wednesday night making two more.
 You can even use dinner leftovers!

-Here’s why you should try meal prepping your work lunches:
+Top 5 reasons to try meal prepping your work lunches:

 - You’ll save money.
 Those work lunches add up fast!
 By planning to prepare your own lunches, you can keep more money in your bank account for that shiny new gadget you’re eyeing up.